 This website first appeared on GeoCities in early 2001.
 We started it because we wanted to have a place to post photos for friends and relatives, rather than e-mailing large files around to them.

-Aside from those more permanent items, we also post pages on recent things that we have done, holidays, trips and such.
+Aside from those more permanent items, we also post photos on recent things that we have done, holidays, trips and such.
 These are all linked from the home page.
 We also use the home page as a collection of links to friends' websites, other websites we have created, interesting websites that we like and free software websites, too.

 When we started this website in 2001 we didn't know much about creating websites, but we have learned along the way.
 Most of the time our website has served as a learning "testbed" for web techniques.
 That may account for the rather "experimental" look to it at times.
 It changes a lot and we regularly add things to it.